avicoomar/JWT-Verifier/README.md

-A flexible JWT Verifier utility which intercepts all incoming HTTP requests to your spring boot applition and validates their jwt.
+A flexible JWT Verifier utility which intercepts all incoming HTTP requests to your spring boot applition and validates their jwt. <br>
-Simply add this file to your existing Spring Boot project.
+Simply add this file to your existing Spring Boot project. <br> <br>

 Process of verification:
 	1. Extract Header from incoming jwt.